Don’t you ever just wish there was one lease that accommodated all rentals everywhere? Same.

 State-specific leases are exactly what they sound like: leases and rental agreements that address and accommodate all the respective responsibilities of landlords and tenants for that individual state.
 And, the consequences for both parties of breaking that rental agreement.

-Not every state’s rental laws are the same, which is why it’s important to have a thorough understanding of how your state requires you to structure leases.
-If you’re ever going to purchase a lease from the internet, it should be a state-specific lease (and still run by a lawyer).
+Not every state’s rental laws are the same.
+This is why it’s important to have a thorough understanding of how your state requires you to structure leases.
+If you purchase a lease from the internet, it should be a state-specific lease (and still run by a lawyer).

 For example, landlord-tenant laws in states like Florida, landlords are required to provide 30 days written notice via certified mail about how much of the security deposit will be kept and why.
 If you were to not send the notice via certified mail within the 30-day period, you would forfeit your right to claim the deposit.